St. Peter, MN 56082

 cyndizar

-While the attorney is the legal expert, the CLNC is the expert on the healthcare system, medical care, it's documentation and inner workings.
+While the attorney is the legal expert, the CLNC is the expert on medical care, and the healthcare system, including documentation and inner workings.
 Nowhere else does the legal profession have access to this level of cost-effective expertise for reviewing medical records, as well as understanding medical terminology, standards of practice, documentation, nursing knowledge, abbreviations, medications and the subtleties of the healthcare system.

 The services of a CLNC are far more cost-effective than those of a physician.
 Because nurses are the only healthcare providers who are face-to-face with the patients much of every day, they can educate attorneys about a wide range of medical and patient care issues.
-Nurses are also the experts on medical records, not physicians.
+Nurses, rather than physicians, are also the experts on medical records.
 The CLNC saves time and money otherwise spent on expensive medical experts.

-Although needed resources are available in our own spaces, when necessary a case can be reviewed initially at the attorney's office with any follow up research and reports later completed at our own location.
-Most frequently the record is sent with the consultant or a complete copy of the record is made available to them.
-Either way, an appointment is made after the review is completed to meet with the attorney to discuss findings and to deliver the brief.
+Although needed resources are available in our own spaces, when necessary a case can be reviewed initially at the attorney's office with any follow-up research and reports later being completed at our own location.
+Most frequently, the record is sent with the consultant or a complete copy of the record is made available.
+Either way, an appointment with the client is made after the review is completed to discuss findings and to deliver the brief.

 Absolutely!
-As insiders to the healthcare system, Clinical Review works with and has access to physicians and nurses representing every medical and nursing specialty, as well as forensic experts nationwide who are qualified to determine causation and testify.
+As insiders to the healthcare system, Clinical Review works with and has access to physicians and nurses representing every medical and nursing specialty who are qualified to review records, conduct independent medical exams (IME's), determine causation and/or testify.

-For some of these clients they are facing an appeal and want their large volume of records reviewed and a chronological summary prepared to include with the brief they later complete with their attorney.
-In this case the report is notarized after completion.
-This service has been used for Veteran Affair claims and appeals.
+We have also assisted private parties with review of and chronological summary of their extensive records in preparation for an appeal.
+The chronological summary is prepared to include with the brief that they later complete with their attorney.
+The report and chronology are notarized after completion.
+This service has been used for Veteran Affair claims, as well as legal appeals.

-A review of a record to determine merit should begin with an attorneys review though.
-An individual can then request the use of Clinical Review through the attorney to further review the record and submit a brief to them for consideration.
+A review of a record to determine merit should begin with an attorney.
+An individual can then request the use of Clinical Review through the attorney to further review the record and submit a report to them for further consideration on the medical interpretations of the case.

 Give your practice the competitive edge and discover hidden dollars in your medical-related cases: